 It is the responsibility of all members of the Residence Life community to report violations.
 Any violation of the Student Code of Conduct or the policies and procedures in the Residence Life and Housing Handbook should be reported to a staff member in Office of Residence Life and Housing, such as a RA, AC, or RLC.
-For more specific information on process and possible sanctions, please review the Student Code of Conduct or contact the Office of Student Conduct.
+For more specific information on process and possible sanctions, please review the Student Code of Conduct at https://tinyurl.com/csupcconduct or contact the Office of Student Conduct.